Skip to content

 Returning EUI users of Global Financial Data

-- Create an account by clicking the 'Register' link on the GFD platform.
-Use an eui.eu mail address
+- Create an account with an eui.eu mail address at the 'Register' link on the GFD platform

 - Enter the user name (EUI mail address) and GFD password on the GFD login page

-- Users can also create workbooks via the AutoTRAC link in the top bar (beside 'Home').
+- Users can create workbooks via the AutoTRAC link in the top bar (beside 'Home').

 Example of series